 Alcohol Screening Test - An analytic procedure to determine whether an employee may have a prohibited concentration of alcohol in his/her blood, as indicated by a reading of a breath or saliva specimen.

-Alcohol Use - means the drinking or swallowing of any beverage, liquid mixture or preparation (including any medication), containing alcohol.
+Alcohol Use - The consumption of any beverage, mixture, or preparation, including any medication containing alcohol.